AV-Text/AVX/README.md

 AV Text ministries hopes that you find assets here that can assist you in building next-gen, quality applications using the most trustworthy English text that God has yet availed to mankind [The Authorized Version 1769 text, commonly known as the King James Bible].
 The Digital-AV license is designed to be as free as the gospel.
 Use it as you see fit, hopefully to the glory of God.

-AVX-Framework has two core modules, five primary dependencies, and and binary file dependencies.
-It is depicted in Figure-1:
+Consumers of AVX-Framework directly target a single dotnet assembly, namely AV-Engine.
+However, many publicly available classes are exposed in AVX-Lib-Net and NUPhone.
+It is expected that consumers of AV-Engine will reach into those two modules, but the other dependencies will be mostly opaque to AVX-Framework consumers.
+The seven modules that compose AVX-Framework are depicted in Figure-1:

 ![](AVXSearch/AVX-Framework.png)